-One press of the button automatically folds the seatback flat and tumbles the seat forward.
+The seatback automatically folds flat and the seat tumbles forward.
 There will be a slight delay between the folding of the seatback and the tumbling of the seat.

-Returning the Seat(s) to the Sitting Position
+Returning the Seat to the Sitting Position

-To return the seat to the sitting position, do the following:
+To return the seat to the sitting position: